 IN THIS LESSON

-You have invested a lot into your education.
-To leverage your expertise into a satisfying and productive career create an Individual Development Plan (IDP), a concept commonly used in industry to help employees define and pursue their career goals.
+• Create an Individual Development Plan (IDP), a concept commonly used in industry to help employees define and pursue their career goals.

 Planning your development